 Who Should Consider Longevity Insurance?

 Longevity insurance is particularly suited for those who anticipate living a long life due to a history of good health and family longevity.
 This is especially the case for folks who may also estimate an incoming cash flow need for long-term care or other types of health care related expenses later in life.
 In addition, because the funds from a longevity annuity are typically not accessed until one reaches age 80 or beyond, these financial vehicles are also well suited for those who already have income streams set up for their initial years of retirement.
 Overall, owning a longevity annuity can provide the assurance that there will be an income stream available for an individual’s later stage of retirement — no matter how many years that may last.
-To speak with an Annuity FYI Affiliate about whether a longevity annuity is right for you, Contact Us at 1-866-223-2121 or click here.
+To speak with a licensed financial professional about whether a longevity annuity is right for you, Contact Us at 1-866-223-2121 or click here.

 *Well, he is taking Cialis.
 Good for him I say!

 Written by By Geoffrey Hoefer, with Susan Wright